tylercws/DevOpsBlog/Week 1 & 2.md

 My main focus emotionally is to focus on the moment, what I can do now and not comparing to what I should be doing in 6 weeks time.
 I sometimes get curious and look at future course content and get completly lost, which is what my reaction should be because I haven't worked my way up to it - but my stupid ape brain just gets anxious about it.

-I've been attending meditation classed makers set out, and they are superb for recharging my energy and getting ready for the afternoon ahead.

 In all, these past couple of weeks have been lots of fun - despite the amount of change and learning I've had to endure!

 Here's to becoming a sucessfull and proficient DevOps Engineer